microsoft/promptflow/docs/how-to-guides/develop-a-flex-flow/class-based-flow.md

 This is an experimental feature, and may change at any time.
 Learn [more](../faq.md#stable-vs-experimental).
 :::

-When user need to persist objects (like connection) in memory during multiple rounds of flow runs, they can write a callable class as flex flow's entry and put persist params in `__init__` method.
+When user need to persist objects (like connection) in memory during multiple rounds of flow runs, they can write a callable class as flow entry and put persist params in `__init__` method.

 If user need to log metrics on batch run outputs, they can add an `__aggregate__` method and it will be scheduled after batch run finishes.
 The `__aggregate__` method should only contain 1 params which is list of batch run results.